darencard/2017-05-04-SUNY-Upstate/workshop/01_day/am/01_cloud_genomics.md

   Get cloud support with Ubuntu Advantage Cloud Guest:
     http://www.ubuntu.com/business/services/cloud

-12 packages can be updated.
+424 packages can be updated.
-10 updates are security updates.
+267 updates are security updates.

+New release '16.04.2 LTS' available.
+Run 'do-release-upgrade' to upgrade to it.

-Last login: Sun Jan 24 21:38:36 2016 from
+Last login: Sun Apr 30 22:34:52 2017 from
 ```

 You should also have a blinking cursor awaiting your command